pudo/pudo.org/blog/_posts/2016-06-08-poor-mans-text-mining.md

     for content extraction and regular expressions in Sublime Text as an advanced search tool.
 ---

-How can journalists search and analyze collections of documents on their own computers with simple tools?
-At last weekend's DataHarvest, [Robert](https://t.co/rYOJ7vfo4s) and I ran a workshop trying to answer that question.
-Since people were seemed interested, I decided to do a write-up to cover the two key tools we worked with: Apache Tika for content extraction and regular expressions in Sublime Text as an advanced search tool.
+How can you search and analyze collections of documents on your own computers with simple tools?
+At last weekend's DataHarvest, [Robert](https://t.co/rYOJ7vfo4s) and I ran a workshop to answer that question.
+As people were seemed interested, here's a write-up of the two key tools we worked with: Apache Tika for content extraction and regular expressions in Sublime Text as an advanced search tool.

 So, here's the scenario: a source has given you a USB drive, filled with all the proof you need for a great story.
-Or, perhaps, you used [DownThemAll!](http://www.downthemall.net/), [wayback machine downloader](https://github.com/hartator/wayback-machine-downloader) or [wget](https://en.wikipedia.org/wiki/Wget) to grab a bunch of documents from a government web site that you want to sift through.

-Let's assume that you've got a folder docs - if you don't [here's something to play with](http://data.pudo.org/misc/journo-document-toolkit.zip): a collection of all the sanctions issues by the European Union.
+Or, perhaps, you used [DownThemAll!](http://www.downthemall.net/), [wayback machine downloader](https://github.com/hartator/wayback-machine-downloader) or [wget](https://en.wikipedia.org/wiki/Wget) to grab a bunch of documents from a government web site.
+In any case: we'll assume that you've got a folder docs you want to sift through!
+(If you don't, [here's something to play with](http://data.pudo.org/misc/journo-document-toolkit.zip): a collection of all the sanctions issues by the European Union.)

-But what's next?
-You may need to search the documents for the names of people and companies, find mentions of dates to construct a timeline, or perhaps you want to search for details like bank account numbers or email addresses?
+What's next?
+You'll probably to search the documents for the names of people and companies, find mentions of dates to construct a timeline, or perhaps you'll want to search for details like bank account numbers or email addresses?

-Of course, you can go and buy NUIX for a few thousand bucks, or try to find out which [desktop search engine](https://en.wikipedia.org/wiki/List_of_search_engines#Desktop_search_engines) is the least crap (hint: they all are).
-Before you do that, though, why not try a few free, simple tools?
+Of course, you can go and buy NUIX for a few thousand bucks.
+Or you can try to find out which [desktop search engine](https://en.wikipedia.org/wiki/List_of_search_engines#Desktop_search_engines) is the least crap (hint: they all are).
+Before you do these things, though, why not try how far you can get with a few free, simple tools?

 ## Converting documents to text

 The first hurdle you'll have to overcome has to do with how computers store data.
-When you make Word documents, PDFs, presentations or spreadsheets, the program doesn't just need to store text, but also a lot of information about layout, who's been editing what and so on.
+When you make Word documents, PDFs, presentations or spreadsheets, the program doesn't just need to store text.
+It also has to keep a lot of information about layout, who's been editing what and so on.

 To store this data, applications encode documents in complex file formats.
-This makes it hard to search a bunch of those files at once without opening each using it's own program.
-Instead, we're going to convert all of your source documents into plain text documents: files that contain nothing but text - no layout, no track changes, no images.
+This makes it hard to search a many of those files at once without opening each using it's own program.
+To do that, we're going to convert all of your source documents into plain text documents: files that contain nothing but text - no layout, no track changes, no images.

 [Apache Tika](http://tika.apache.org/) does just that.
-It's a Java program that recognizes many types of documents and pulls out the text.
-It's the engine that ICIJ used to make the Panama Papers accessible.
+It's a Java program that recognizes many types of documents and pulls out the text into a new file.
+It's also the engine that ICIJ used to make the Panama Papers accessible.

 <div class="captioned">
     <img src="/assets/images/tika_cli.png" class="img-responsive" alt="Tika doing Tika">